 - If you want a more vivid red color, add a little bit more, but always remember that bolognese ragù is not based on tomato (like the sauces from Southern Italy, e.g. Naples).

 - The choice of every bolognese is Mutti (an historical brand from Parma) concentrated tomato paste, hope you can find it.

 Some of the links above are affiliate links.
 This means that, at no additional cost to you, if you click through and make a purchase you will help this blog grow.
 I only promote affiliate programs that I believe in, and products I know about, with the aim to help you in your choices.

 Suggested wine pairings

-The perfect wine pairing for a pasta (e.g. tagliatelle) with bolognese sauce is a Sangiovese.
-For this pairing, see also the review of a lunch at Trattoria nonna Aurora.
-A good advice is always to pair food with a wine produced in the same area, so I suggest an excellent Sangiovese di Romagna (near Bologna).
+The perfect wine pairing for pasta (e.g. tagliatelle) with bolognese sauce is a Sangiovese.
+For this pairing, see also the review of lunch at Trattoria Nonna Aurora.
+A good piece of advice is always to pair food with a wine produced in the same area, so I suggest an excellent Sangiovese di Romagna (near Bologna).